QuickBooks Time Review: Is It the Right Time Tracker for You?

 - Track mileage

-If you have a kiosk set up, you can use biometrics, such as facial recognition, to log in.
+If you have a kiosk set up, then you can use biometrics, such as facial recognition, to log in.
 This helps prevent employee fraud through buddy punching and improves security for your workplace.
 The kiosk software works on any iPad with iOS 8.0+ or Android tablet with OS 6.0+.

 QuickBooks makes it easy to review, modify, and approve time sheets.
 Not only can you do it from the web or mobile, but you can access it from several parts of the program, including Who’s Working and Reports.
 You can manage multiple time sheets or drill down to one employee.
 Overtime is marked in red so you can see it quickly.